Skip to main content

 You may file Form I-485 and Form I-140 together at the USCIS Dallas Lockbox.

 If you are requesting premium processing for Form I-140, you must also file Form I-907, Request for Premium Processing Service.
-Refer to our Direct Filing Addresses for Form I-140, Immigrant Petition for Alien Worker, page if you want to file Forms I-485, I-140, and I-907 together.
-Do NOT file Form I-907 at a USCIS lockbox facility.
+Refer to our Direct Filing Addresses for Form I-140, Immigrant Petition for Alien Workers, page if you want to file Forms I-485, I-140, and I-907 together.

 If you are filing Form I-485 based on a pending or approved Form I-140, go to our Direct Filing Addresses for Form I-485 page to see where to file your application.